Mississippi River Band of Chippewa Indians: 1862 Chippewa offer Lincoln to fight the Sioux

 1864 saw the White-earth men of G Company 9th Minn gain recognition as the State's best skirmishers.
 They along with the 59th Colored Troops fought the rear guard action for the North at the Battle of Brices Crossroads.
 Their sharpshooting enabled some of the 59th to escape entrapment at one bridge crossing.
 Capture for those troops would have meant summary executions for being "black".

 All Minnesota bands of Mississippi Chippewa were ordered to move from their existing reservations to the area surrounding the Leech Lake and Lake Winnibigoshish reservations.
 Due to strife between the removed Mississippi, Leech Lake Pillager and Lake Winnibigoshish bands, the Mississippi Chippewa negotiated with the United States for resettlement.
 The Pokegama Lake Band, together with the Removable Sandy Lake Band, negotiated to remain eventually forming the White Oak Point Band on the White Oak Point Reservation.
 In 1934 they merged with Cass Lake, Lake Winnibigoshish and Leech Lake Indian reservations to form the existing Leech Lake Band of Ojibwe and its reservation.

 1865The media reported that Hole-in-the-Day still was regretting that the Chippewa battalion had not been organized as intended.

 With the signing of the 1867 Treaty of Washington, the remaining Mississippi Chippewa about Leech Lake agreed to resettlement to the west, creating the White Earth Reservation.
 In the 20th century, the bands combined to form the contemporary White Earth Band of Chippewa.
 Under pressure from the lumbermen and farm settlers who wanted native lands, the US government believed the White Earth Reservation was the answer to the "Chippewa Problem" and strongly pressured the Mille Lacs and the remaining Sandy Lake bands to relocate there.
 Many did, becoming the "Removable" peoples, while those who remained in their traditional territories in the central part of the state became the "Non-removable".In 1867 a treaty with the Chippewa of the Mississippi tribe and the United States government was signed.
 This treaty regulates the farming and logging land that the Indians received.
 The author of this article Charles J. Kappler played a prominent role in the passing of this treaty along with bringing Indian law cases before the United States supreme court.

+Late in the fall of 1885 ex-Secretary of War and ex-Minnesota governor Ramsey escorted the son of Chippewa Chief Hole in the Day to Washington D.C. as Minnesota's candidate to West Point.